J4M35-P20L/AI-Powered-Gherkin-Test-Agent/README.md

-# AI-Powered Web & Desktop Testing Framework
+# AI-Powered Web Testing Framework

-An intelligent, hybrid test automation framework that uses Google Gemini AI to translate human-readable Gherkin scenarios into executable Playwright (Web) and Pywinauto (Desktop) actions.
+An intelligent, hybrid test automation framework that uses Google Gemini AI to translate human-readable Gherkin scenarios into executable Playwright (Web) actions.

 Unlike traditional frameworks with brittle selectors, this tool "sees" the UI, understands your intent, and dynamically interacts with applications.